Alkaline Diet Proof & Scientific Evidence

 Low Alkaline, High Acidic Diet Leads to High Risk of Obesity and Type 2 Diabetes

 High acidic, low alkaline diet leads to cortisol production, known to dramatically increase the risk of obesity and type 2 diabetes.

 Article Title: Acid–base balance may influence risk for insulin resistance syndrome by modulating cortisol output

 Article Published: Medical Hypotheses Volume 64, Issue 2, 2005, Pages 380–384

 Authors: Mark F. McCarty

 “Recent evidence suggests that the moderate metabolic acidosis associated with a protein-rich diet low in organic potassium salts – quantifiable by net acid output in daily urine – can likewise evoke a modest increase in cortisol production.
-Since cortisol promotes development of visceral obesity, and has a direct negative impact on insulin function throughout the body, even a modest sustained up-regulation of cortisol production may have the potential to increase risk for insulin resistance syndrome and type 2 diabetes.
+Since cortisol promotes the development of visceral obesity and has a direct negative impact on insulin function throughout the body, even a modest sustained up-regulation of cortisol production may have the potential to increase the risk for insulin resistance syndrome and type 2 diabetes.
 This thesis appears to be consistent with previous epidemiological reports correlating high potassium consumption, or a high intake of fruits and vegetables, with reduced risk for diabetes and coronary disease.”